 CPU: Dual-core Intel Core i3 – Core i7 | Graphics: Intel HD Graphics 620 – Nvidia GeForce 940MX 2GB | RAM: 8GB – 16GB | Screen: 13.3-inch, FHD (1,920 x 1,080) – UHD (3,840 x 2,160) IPS UWVA LED-backlit multi-touch display | Storage: 256GB – 1TB SSD

-The HP Spectre x360 is the one you bring home to your parents.
-It’s stunningly well-crafted, featuring a silvery design that makes it every bit as cutting-edge on the outside as it is within.
-Given the option between a 7th-generation i5 or i7 Ultrabook-class processor and a 1080p or 4K screen, HP allows for plenty of room for customization.
+The HP Spectre x360 is the laptop that you show to your parents.
+It’s beautifully well-crafted, featuring a chrome design that makes it every bit as cutting-edge on the outside as on the inside.
+With the option between a 7th-generation i5 or i7 Ultrabook-class CPU and a 1080p or 4K Display, HP allows for plenty of room for customization.
 It’s not underpowered, nor does its battery life suffer from overcompensation.
-In fact, in our own movie test, the HP Spectre x360 lasted a whole 8 hours and 45 minutes.
-The only real caveat is that, like a lot of its competitors, the Spectre x360 also lacks an SD card slot, opting instead for a pair of USB Type-C ports.
+In fact, in our own movie test, the HP Spectre x360 lasted a surprising 8 hours and 45 minutes.
+The only real catch is that, like a lot of its competitors, the Spectre x360 also lacks an SD card slot, opting instead for a pair of USB Type-C ports.

 Read the full review: HP Spectre x360